 Can robots be a help at the workbench?

-UR10 robot in use
+UR10 robot in action

 Task